NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 - explain that this fee is **not kept by the app**
 - clarify that any overpayment is refunded automatically **when possible**

-If an automatic refund cannot be delivered (for example, if the caller cannot receive native token), the refundable amount becomes claimable and can be withdrawn manually.
+If an automatic refund cannot be delivered, the refundable amount becomes claimable and can be withdrawn manually.

 **Clarification**